tinygo-org/tinygo-site/content/docs/guides/ide-integration/_index.md

 ---
 title: "IDE Integration"
 weight: 8
+description: |
+  TinyGo has some IDE support.
+This is how you can configure your IDE to recognize the machine package.
 ---

 IDEs need to have certain environment variables set before they work with TinyGo: `GOROOT` and `GOFLAGS`.
 You can determine the correct values from the `tinygo info` command (starting with TinyGo 0.15).